Cars need to meet minimum emissions standards when travelling within the Ultra Low Emission Zone (ULEZ) or the daily £12.50 charge must be paid.

-Minimum emission standards
+Minimum emissions standards

-Petrol: Euro 4
+Petrol: Euro 4 (NOx)

-Diesel: Euro 6
+Diesel: Euro 6 (NOx and PM)

 - Petrol cars that meet the ULEZ standards are generally those first registered as new with the DVLA after 2005, although cars that meet the standards have been available since 2001

 Charges (if ULEZ standards NOT met)

-Daily charge: £12.50
+- Daily ULEZ charge: £12.50

-Penalty charge: £160 (reduced to £80 if paid within 14 days)
+- Penalty charge: £180 (reduced to £90 if paid within 14 days)

 If your vehicle does not meet the required ULEZ standards you can:

 Take advantage of our fares